 \section{Towards a structure theory: Tukey order on towers}

 Throughout this section we deal only with towers of length $\om_1$.
-As we have seen we can single out several classes of towers defined by its ``inclusion structure''.
+As we have seen, we can single out several classes of towers defined by their ``inclusion structure''.
 It is natural to ask if we can go further in this analysis.
-A research of this kind was done for ultrafilters in \cite{Natasha} with the use of theory of Tukey types.
+A research of this kind was done for ultrafilters in \cite{Natasha}, using the classification of Tukey types.

-We present now basic facts concerning Tukey order.
+We present here basic facts concerning Tukey order.
 See \cite{directed-stevo, Natasha} for more details and for the complete bibliography.

 \begin{defi} Let $\mathcal{D}$ and $\mathcal{E}$ be directed sets.
-A function $g \colon \mathcal{D} \to \mathcal{E}$ is \emph{Tukey}, if the image of every unbounded subset of $\mathcal{D}$ is unbounded in $\mathcal{E}$.
+A function $g \colon \mathcal{D} \to \mathcal{E}$ is \emph{Tukey} if the image of every unbounded subset of $\mathcal{D}$ is unbounded in $\mathcal{E}$.
 In such case, we say that $\mathcal{E}$ is \emph{Tukey above} $\mathcal{D}$ ($\mathcal{D} \leq_T \mathcal{E}$).
 If $\mathcal{D} \geq_T \mathcal{E} \geq_T \mathcal{D}$, then $\mathcal{D}$ and $\mathcal{E}$ are said to be \emph{Tukey equivalent}, $\mathcal{D} \equiv \mathcal{E}$. \end{defi}